 Staff will be briefed about any potential problems and a procedure will be put into place to deal with certain situations.
 The school will specify the outcomes sought for a pupil in terms of specific, measurable, achievable, realistic and time scaled (SMART) outcomes.

-The school will ensure that each pupil's EHC plan includes the statutory sections outlined in the SEND Code of Practice, labelled separately from one another.
+The school will review each pupil's EHC plan to ensure it includes the statutory sections outlined in the SEND Code of Practice, labelled separately from one another.
 If a pupil's needs significantly change, the school will request a re-assessment of an EHC plan at least six months after an initial assessment.
 Thereafter, the governing body or headteacher will request the LA to conduct a re-assessment of a pupil whenever they feel it is necessary.
 Following the re-assessment, a final EHC plan will be issued within 14 weeks from the request being made.

 The school will ensure that any EHC plan information is kept confidential and on a need-to-know basis.
 Information regarding a pupil's EHC plan will only be shared with other educational institutes if the pupil is transferring there, in order for the institute to develop an individual learning plan.
 The school will take steps to ensure that pupils and parents/carers are actively supported in developing and reviewing EHC plans.
 Where necessary, the school will provide support from an advocate to ensure the pupil's views are heard and acknowledged.

 The school will ensure that parents/carers are consistently kept involved throughout the implementation of an EHC plan.
-The school will ensure that the whole process of an EHC needs assessment and development takes no longer than 20 weeks from when the initial request was received.